RakhithJK/Exiv2-exiv2-wiki/EasyAccess-API.md

 **Overview**

-you can use the EasyAccess to search the metadata for the "most likely" key.
+You can use the EasyAccess API to search the metadata for the "most likely" key.
 For example, to report the value of "WhiteBalance", the following code is sufficient:

 ```
 Exiv2::ExifData::const_iterator metadata = Exiv2::whiteBalance(exifData);